 Truly a special playground, the Legacy Play Village is one of the largest community-built playgrounds in the United States.
 Its unique story was first set into motion by the Lubbock Beautification Impact Area in 1999.
-Built in October of 2002, over 10,000 Lubbockites pitching in.
+Built in October of 2002, over 10,000 locals pitched-in to help build it.
 The playground will delight the young and old, and helps to teach about the history of the South Plains.
 Three pavilions can be rented for large groups, located in McAlister Park.

-A golf course that was created by a lot of hard work, the course represents the highs and lows of the land surrounding Lubbock and was created out of a flat cotton field.
-Built to allow the Texas Tech University Golf Team to have a great home course and place to practice, the entire community, university and non, is welcome to take advantage of this great course.
+Built to allow the Texas Tech University Golf Team to have a great home course and place to practice, the entire community is welcome to take advantage of Rawls Golf Course.
 The course has received numerous awards by such prestigious magazines as Golf Digest, Golf Magazine, and Golf Week.
 An onsite pro-shop helps everyone get the necessary equipment to play and improve in the game of golf, and Jerry's serves up delicious fare such as salads and sandwiches for curb the appetite of even the hungriest of golfers.

 Flanked by beautiful trees on all sides, Wagner Park is a serene respite for those who want to spend some time away from the hustle and bustle of the city.
 This tranquil park serves as a picnic area and a recreational space for locals as well as tourists.
 Besides offering a playground, tennis court and a walking track, the park is a perfect backdrop for local events such as concerts, gigs and shows.

 Huenke Park is a nice green space set in southwest Lubbock.
-The park has three different memorials, all visually stimulating and are a good mix of history, beauty, and the future.
+The park has three different memorials, all visually stimulating and are a good mix of history and beauty.
 The Veterans Memorial pays tribute to people who have participated in the armed services.
-Meanwhile, there is a statue depicting Willie McCool who was a pilot for NASA who died in the space shuttle Columbia after carrying out numerous experiments in space.
+Meanwhile, there is a statue depicting Willie McCool who was a pilot for NASA who died in the Space Shuttle Columbia after carrying out numerous experiments in space.
 The third monument is actually a fountain which features varying colored lights at night for a pleasant sight.

 Learn about safety in a kid-sized town complete with buildings, roads, bridges, sidewalks, water towers, and street signs.
 Here, children can learn about how to stay out of harms way by following traffic rules in a world suited to just their size.
 Kids can drive in small cars to learn about the rules surrounding automobiles, or ride through the park on bikes to learn about bicycle safety as well!
 Although it caters mostly to public schools, Safety Village is open every weekday morning from 8a-9a and at Open Recreation times throughout the week for walkers, skaters, and bikers to have a safe, automobile free place to exercise.
 Camps are available during the summers and birthday party packages are offered.